Missouri City Visitation Lawyer

 The guidance of legal counsel can be extremely valuable to any parent dealing with custody or visitation issues.
 Family courts have broad discretion when it comes to awarding primary custody or visitation rights to a parent.
 For that reason, you should never deal with these issues on your own.
 A seasoned family law attorney from Angela Faye Brown & Associates could help you protect your time with your child and fight for their needs.
-Our Missouri City visitation lawyers understand how difficult these situations can be and want to help loving parents keep their relationship with their child.
-When you hire us, we not only look out for you, but for your child as well.
+Our Missouri City visitation lawyers understand how difficult these situations can be and want to help loving parents keep their relationship with their children.
+When you hire us, we not only look out for you but for your child as well.

 Parenting plans, either created by both parents or by the court, typically set out a specific schedule that determines when each parent will spend time with their children.
 Visitation could include anything from weekends at one parent’s house to a short evening visit for dinner or a long trip over summer vacation.